mikolaj6r/incremental-regeneration/README.md

 ## Options

-`revalidateTime` (in seconds): time boundary after which the resource would be regenerated
+`revalidateTime` (in seconds): time boundary after which the resource will be regenerated

 `middleware`: function that matches type (req: http.ClientRequest, res: http.ServerResponse) => void.
 This function is expected to render a response and write it to res param.